Kiririsha

-Kiririsha (Elamite: “great lady”) was a major goddess worshiped in Elam.
+Kiririsha (Elamite: "great goddess") was a major goddess worshiped in Elam.

 Early scholarship incorrectly identified her as one and the same as Pinikir, an unrelated goddess from a different part of Elam.

 Character

 Kiririsha is regarded as one of the most prominent Elamite deities by modern researchers.
-Elamite texts refer to her as “mother of gods.”
+Elamite texts refer to her as "mother of gods."

-An inscription of Hanni of Ayapir from the neo-Elamite period describes her, Napirisha and Tepti as gods “who have always protected water and earth” or “who have let thrive water and earth.”
-As Napirisha’s association with water is well attested, Wouter Henkelman proposes that Kirirsha could possibly be connected to earth, and that she is the deity whose name is only represented by the logogram KI (“earth” in Sumerian) in the Persepolis fortification archive.
+An inscription of Hanni of Ayapir from the neo-Elamite period describes her, Napirisha and Tepti as gods "who have always protected water and earth" or "who have let thrive water and earth."
+As Napirisha is generally assumed to be associated with water due to identification with Ea, Wouter Henkelman proposes that Kirirsha could possibly be connected to earth, and that she is the deity whose name is only represented by the logogram KI ("earth" in Sumerian) in the Persepolis fortification archive.

+Kiririsha additionally also has a possible association with death.
+One argument usually put in favor of her underworld associations is the epithet: "zana Liyan lahakra," which is so far only attested once, in an inscription by Silhak-Inshushinak.
+Vallat had translated the phrase as "lady of the death in Liyan." which was followed by other scholars such as Henkelman and Grillot-Susini.
+However, this translation of lahakra is not unanimous, for example Malbran-Labat translates it as "hidden" instead.
+Tavernier had also recently argued against the translation of lahakra as "death" or "the dead" and supports the translation as hidden or secret.
+However, this would also mean that the epithet could no longer be used as an example of a funerary character.

+Another argument in favor for an underworld association for Kiririsha is the mention of grove temples dedicated to her, as multiple grove temples were dedicated to deities generally assumed to have a chthonic aspect, and the lines from Ashurbanipal's inscription referring to entering the groves and destroying the royal tombs are generally taken as one statement.
+Vallat and Grillot-Susini also assumed that there were doors to the groves and that the doors also had funerary aspects, considering that doors were dedicated to deities like Inshushinak, Kiririsha, Ishmekarab and Lagamal, who they viewed as underworld gods.
+However, grove temples were also attested for gods without a relationship to the underworld, and Tavernier had pointed out that not all the gods Vallat and Grillot-Susini believed were underworld gods actually were, especially Ishmekarab.
+Nonetheless, Kiririsha is still viewed to be an underworld goddess.

-Kiririsha additionally also had a presently unclear association with death, as indicated by her epithet zana Liyan lahakara, “lady of the death at Liyan.”
-Multiple other Elamite deities were referred to as lahakara (“of death”), including Inshushinak and the goddess Upurkubak.
-It has been proposed that certain religious structures, namely monumental gates and so-called siyan husame (“temple in a grove”) were related to a deity’s underworld-related character in Elam, but this theory is disputed.
-Excavations in the proximity of Bushehr in Iran, near the site of ancient Liyan, revealed the existence of a custom involving “burials” of palm trees, which has been tentatively linked to the cult of Kiririsha by researchers.
+Multiple other Elamite deities also held the epithet lahakara, including Inshushinak and the goddess Upurkubak.
+It has been proposed that certain religious structures, namely monumental gates and so-called siyan husame ("temple in a grove") were related to a deity's underworld-related character in Elam, but this theory is disputed.
+Excavations in the proximity of Bushehr in Iran, near the site of ancient Liyan, revealed the existence of a custom involving "burials" of palm trees, which has been tentatively linked to the cult of Kiririsha by researchers.